-CUL115 Serv-Safe® Certification 1;(1,0)
+Serv-Safe® Certification

 A short course in the fundamentals of serving safe food and protecting the customer from injury and food-borne illness.
 Students will learn how to receive, store, cook, hold and serve food in a safe manner.
-Students who successfully complete the course will receive Manager Level ServSafe® Certification-a nationally, recognized credential in food safety.
+Students who successfully complete the course will receive a Serv-Safe[®] Food Protection Manager Certification.

-- 1) Demonstrate an understanding of basic food safety principles involving: 1) basic microbiology, flow of food, types of contamination, design and maintenance sanitary facilities. - 2) Compare differences between in our jurisdiction and the FDA 2013 Food Code. - 3) Evaluate food safety practices at various foodservice operations.
+- 1. Understand food safety principles: basic microbiology, flow of food, identify types of contamination, design and maintain sanitary facilities. - 2.
+Understand the principles of training employees in food safety and sanitation. - 3.
+Compare differences between in our jurisdiction and the FDA 2009 Food Code. - 4.
+Evaluate food safety practices at the various foodservice operations.

-ServSafe ManagerBook, Sixth Edition with pencil/paper exam sheet.
+ServSafe Essentials, Sixth Edition with pencil/paper exam sheet.